GoodProvider/SkyrimNet_Arousal/README.md

 **Requires**:
 - SkyrimNet Beta 3 : adds the ability to talk to the LLM
-- SLA or SLO : adds arousal to the prompt
+- SLA or SLO : In theory it should work with either.
+I have only tested with SLO Aroused NG.

 **Optional**:
-- (requires [SLO Aroused NG](https://www.nexusmods.com/skyrimspecialedition/mods/151502) : sdds the ability for the LLM to increase or decrease arousal
+- [SLO Aroused NG](https://www.nexusmods.com/skyrimspecialedition/mods/151502) : adds the ability for the LLM to increase or decrease arousal

+**Recommanded**
+- [SkyrimNet_SexLab](https://github.com/GoodProvider/SkyrimNet_SexLab): to provide sex act descriptions